 What Role Does the Upper Cervical Spine Play in Migraines?

 The upright MRI has been key in uncovering how a misalignment in the upper cervical spine plays a role in hindering cerebrospinal fluid flow and blood flow from entering the brain.
 The patients tested all had cervical misalignments.
-When the cerebrospinal fluid flow is disrupted, intracranial pressure is noticed.
+When disruption of the cerebrospinal fluid flow happens, it may cause intracranial pressure.
 This can lead to migraine headaches.

 Another clue comes from the Maryland School of Dentistry.
 In an effort to better understand migraines, the researchers looked closely at the superior colliculus, an area in the middle of the brain that receives information about hearing, vision, and sensation.
 A problem with this part of the brain can be the reason those with migraines often have sensitivities to light, sound, and touch.
 The superior colliculus could have become hyper-sensitive in those with migraines.

-It was found, in a preliminary study, those with migraines have an increase in their blood oxygen levels in this part of the brain.
+A preliminary study found that those with migraines have an increase in their blood oxygen levels in this part of the brain.
 This is an abnormal activity.
-It was also noted that the dura — the super sensitive tissue that surrounds the brain — was producing significantly more input than normal.
-Sensitive nerves in the dura have been linked to migraines.
+They also noted that the dura — the super sensitive tissue that surrounds the brain — was producing significantly more input than normal.
+Sensitive nerves in the dura have something to do with migraines.

 The next phase of this study has to do with studying the actual brains of people with migraines at the time they are having them to see what changes in blood levels and oxygen levels are.
 The researchers state that the first steps in finding help for migraines is understanding just how they work.